-The output of the python program using count method will be:
+The output of the python program using the count method will be:

 Check how many times Welcome to Developer Helps contains o: 4 Check how many times Welcome to Developer Helps contains Language: -1

 There are other ways also to check the patterns of string matching in python.
-They are index method, regular expression method etc. For example, python has a pre-method for using regular expressions which is ‘re’.
-The re method has a function ‘search’ to match a sub string.
-The user can frequently use it in the places where string matching is not that easy.
+They are the index method, regular expression method, etc. For example, python has a pre-method for using regular expressions which is ‘re’.
+The re method has the function ‘search’ to match a sub-string.
+The user can frequently use it in places where string matching is not that easy.
 For example, in the cases where the program is case sensitive.
 This helps in the complex calculations of strings and does not slow the speed of regular expression use cases.

 The user can use another which is string.index().
 It is to find the occurrence of the starting index of the string object.
-This method tends to thrown a ValueError exception in case the sub-string is not found in the string object.
-This exception is then handled using try-except-else block in python.
+This method tends to throw a ValueError exception in case the substring is not found in the string object.
+This exception is then handled using the try-except-else block in python.

 This ‘ignore case’ comes into play when a user wants to create a case-insensitive script.
 He can simply use the lower function.
 This function casts all the characters in a string to lowercase.